 The holidays don’t have to derail your physical health.
 It’s crucial to continue–or, if you’re new to regular physical activity, start–an exercise routine, even during the busiest time of year.

-Even a short, daily walk or a home-based activity like yoga can fight seasonal weight gain, reduce stress, and help you to better enjoy the festivities.
+Even a short, daily walk or a home-based activity like yoga can fight seasonal weight gain, reduce stress, and help you enjoy the festivities more.

 Exercise boosts your mood by releasing endorphins (chemicals in the brain that act as natural painkillers).
 It also reduces levels of the body’s stress hormones, namely adrenaline and cortisol.
-What’s more, it supports your ability to get quality sleep, which in turn reduces stress.
+Moreover, it supports your ability to get quality sleep, reducing stress.

 So don’t skip the gym just because you’re busy.
 Or, if you simply can’t carve out time to work out during the holidays, get the family involved.
 Consider participating in holiday-themed fun runs, or simply playing in the snow (or yard, if you’re in a warmer climate).

-These are great ways to take care of your health while still spending time with family and friends.
+These are great ways to care for your health while still spending time with family and friends.

 Make healthy dietary choices (most of the time).